Will the Leader of the House please give us the forthcoming business?

 I assure my hon.
 Friend that tackling online harms is a main priority for the Secretary of State for Digital, Culture, Media and Sport and the Government as a whole.
 As we announced on 16 October last year, we will not be commencing part 3 of the Digital Economy Act 2017 in its provision on age verification for online pornography as originally intended.
 Instead, we will repeal part 3 of that Act, and the online harms regime will include provisions to protect children from unsuitable content, including pornography.

 The Government’s commitment to protecting children online is unwavering.
 Adult content is too easily accessed online and more needs to be done to protect children from harm.
 Protection of children is at the heart of our approach to tackling online harms.
 This recognises that online harms can be particularly damaging for children and their mental health and wellbeing, and I share my hon.
 Friend’s view that what is seen cannot be unseen, but I will ensure that his question is passed on to the Secretary of State.

 Yesterday morning, in Grantham in my constituency, a Lincolnshire police officer was struck and injured by a vehicle driven by a suspect whom she was seeking to apprehend.
 Will the Leader of the House join me in sending our best wishes to the injured police officer?
 Will he agree to a debate on how we can best keep our police officers safe in the line of duty?

-Before I conclude, I forgot one thing earlier, which is my congratulations to the right hon.
+Before I conclude, let me say that I forgot one thing earlier: which is my congratulations to the right hon.
 Member for Walsall South on notching up an important milestone this week—four years as shadow Leader of the House.
 In the United States, when somebody has achieved four years, often the cry goes up, “Four more years!”
 I have a feeling that the whole House will be joining me in saying “Four more years” to the right hon.
 Lady.